EMma-Sh/Sparkle-Pro/README.md

-This is a professional README.md file tailored for your cleaning business website project.
-It’s designed to look great on GitHub or in a project portfolio.

 ✨ Sparkle Pro - High-Converting Cleaning Landing Page

 Sparkle Pro is a premium, mobile-responsive landing page designed specifically for residential and commercial cleaning businesses.
 Built with a focus on conversion psychology, it features an interactive pricing calculator to turn visitors into leads instantly.